cbillowes/gatsby-remark-interactive-gifs/README.md

 * Click events will toggle between play and playing.

 > **Gotchas:** A fresh copy needs to be downloaded to play a gif from the beginning.
-> * There is no loading mechanism which could be trouble for larger gifs.
-> * Any caching strategies are bypassed.
+> * All caching strategies are bypassed.
+> * This plugin is designed for images that fill a container.
+Custom styling is required to
+>   cater for gifs not of 100% width.

 > **Tips:**
 > * Optimize your gifs!
 > * For imagery, I use icons from [www.flaticon.com](https://www.flaticon.com/) and make sure I attribute them.
+> * For spinners/loading indicators, I use [loading.io](https://loading.io/).

 ## Requirements